• Now that you’re checked in - WiFi password and Information

 Emergency: Call 911.
 We are located at 950 S. Trunk Rd., Palmer, between the Hospital and the College.

 Quiet hours are 10 p.m. to 7 a.m.
 Please be courteous and quiet if you’re coming in after 10 p.m.
-If you are wide awake at 3-6 a.m., which happens frequently with time zone changes, please help other guests get a full night’s sleep by occupying yourself in your guest apartment or cottage.
+If you are wide awake at 3-6 a.m., which happens frequently with time zone changes, please help other guests get a full night’s sleep by occupying yourself in your cottage, apartment or room so others can continue to sleep.

 Outdoors, feel free to explore and enjoy the property.